Ms Julie Brayshaw

 Practitioner member from Queensland

-Jim graduated from The University of Queensland in 1987 and has postgraduate qualifications in occupational health and safety as well as health science.
-He has occupational therapy experience in industrial rehabilitation, ergonomics, risk management and occupational health and safety.
+Mr Carmichael graduated from The University of Queensland in 1987 and has postgraduate qualifications in OHS and health science.
+He has occupational therapy experience in industrial rehabilitation, ergonomics, risk management and OHS.

 Mrs Louise Johnson

-Louise has a Bachelor of Science with Honours, Graduate Diploma in Education, Graduate Diploma in Management, Masters in Regulatory Studies and is a Graduate of the Australian Institute of Company Directors.
-Louise is a former Chair of Women’s Health Victoria and a current member of the NHMRC Embryo Research Licensing Committee.
+Mrs Johnson has a Bachelor of Science with Honours, Graduate Diploma in Education, Graduate Diploma in Management, Masters in Regulatory Studies through the Monash University Law faculty and is a graduate of the Australian Institute of Company Directors.
+Mrs Johnson is a former Chairperson of Women’s Health Victoria and former member of the Embryo Research Licensing Committee of the NHMRC.

 Ms Kate MacRae